scottohara/tvmanager/README.md

 An MD5 checksum veries that the data was imported/exported succesfully.

-Again, just like the dynamically generated cache manifest above, the export & checksum server-side code is implemented in ASP, which requires the site tho be hosted on an IIS server.
+Again, just like the dynamically generated cache manifest above, the export & checksum server-side code is implemented in ASP, which requires the site to be hosted on an IIS server.